jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#3_6)[↑](#3_6_3)[↓](#3_7) Reserved Instances
 * For billing purposes, the consolidated billing feature of AWS Organizations treats all the accounts in the organization as one account.
 * This means that all accounts in the organization can receive the hourly cost benefit of Reserved Instances that are purchased by any other account.
-* The payer account (master account) of an organization can turn off Reserved Instance (RI) discount and Savings Plans discount sharing for any accounts in that organization, including the payer account
+* The payer account (management account) of an organization can turn off Reserved Instance (RI) discount and Savings Plans discount sharing for any accounts in that organization, including the payer account
 * This means that RIs and Savings Plans discounts aren't shared between any accounts that have sharing turned off.
 * To share an RI or Savings Plans discount with an account, both accounts must have sharing turned on.